Before we talk about how to care for a shrimp plant, let’s talk about what a shrimp plant is. Read on to learn more.

 About Shrimp Plants

-The Mexican shrimp plant, or Justicia brandegeeana, is a native of Guatemala, Honduras and, as its name implies, Mexico.
-It is an evergreen shrub that rarely grows more than three or four feet (1m) high and about as wide and thrives in the understory, a partially shaded area of tropical forests.
+The Mexican shrimp plant, or Justicia brandegeeana, is a native of Guatemala, Honduras, and as its name implies, Mexico.
+It is an evergreen shrub that rarely grows more than 3 or 4 (1 m) high and about as wide and thrives in the understory, a partially shaded area of tropical forests.

 If you live in zone 8-11, growing shrimp plants can be a welcome addition to your landscape.
 They are easy to grow and will thrive in the warm temperatures of the south.
 Once established, they will even survive the occasional hard frost, dying back to the ground and sprouting again when warm weather returns.